 - 2. After a review has been completed, if the on-field ruling is reversed, that team's timeout will not be charged. - 3.
 After a review has been completed, and the on-field ruling is not reversed, the charged team timeout counts as one of the three permitted that team for that half or the one permitted in that extra period. - 4.
-A head coach may not challenge a ruling in which the game was stopped, and a decision has already been made by the replay official. - 5.
+A head coach may not challenge a ruling in which the game was stopped, and a decision has already been made by the replay official.
+However, a head coach may challenge an aspect of the same play if that component of the play was not considered by the replay official as part of the initial review. - 5.
 If a head coach requests a team timeout to challenge an on-field ruling and the play being challenged is not reviewable, the timeout shall count as one of the three permitted team timeouts during that half of the game or the one permitted in that extra period. - 6.
 A head coach may not challenge an on-field ruling if all the team's timeouts have been used for that half or in that extra period.